 Future waste initiatives in Cardinia Shire

-We are always looking at the way we manage waste to make sure it reflects industry changes, and best supports the environment and our growing community.
+We're always looking at smarter ways to manage waste.
+We need waste managament that reflects industry changes, and supports our environment and growing community.

-We’re partnering with 15 other councils from the south east of Melbourne to seek proposals from industry for a smarter way to deal with household rubbish by using advanced waste processing.
+We've partnered with other south-east Melbourne coucils to seek proposals from the waste industry for a smarter way to deal with household rubbish.

 New red rubbish bin lids

 All new rubbish bins and bin lid repairs are being supplied with red lids, so they are in line with the Australian National Standard for bin colours.
 Using a standard colour has been shown to be less confusing for people, and increases the chance of materials going in the right bin.

 If you have a dark green lid: You'll have this until your bin needs replacing.
 This gradual changeover will significantly reduce costs and plastic waste.